Amazon Wants Trump To Testify About Military Contract Awarded To Microsoft

 Amazon is also requesting testimony from Esper, former Defense Secretary James Mattis, Defense Department Chief Information Officer Dana Deasy and other officials involved in the selecting of the contract winner, whose names were redacted.

-Spokespeople for the White House and the Defense Department did not immediately respond to NPR's inquiry on Monday.
+The White House and the Justice Department declined to comment on Monday.
+A Defense Department representative did not immediate respond to NPR's inquiry.
 The Pentagon had previously said the contract review evaluated all bidders fairly and consistently with the stated criteria.

 In a statement on Monday, AWS maintained its allegation that Trump used the military budget to pursue his own ends.
 "President Trump has repeatedly demonstrated his willingness to use his position as President and Commander in Chief to interfere with government functions — including federal procurements — to advance his personal agenda," the company said.